-Food allergy aside, some people are also allergic to certain medications e.g. ibuprofen.
-Drug allergy is associated with symptoms such as itchy rash on the skin, hives, swelling, and wheezing.
+Food allergy aside, some people are also allergic to certain medications, e.g., ibuprofen.
+Drug allergy is associated with symptoms such as an itchy rash on the skin, hives, swelling, and wheezing.
 If you see these symptoms, see your doctor immediately.

-- Thyroid disease: Thyroid disease often cause itching skin with no rash in addition to other symptoms such as weight gain or loss for no plausible reason, voice changes, muscle weakness, altered heartrate, and cold or heat intolerance.
+- Thyroid disease.
+Thyroid disease often causes itching skin with no rash in addition to other symptoms such as weight gain or loss for no plausible reason, voice changes, muscle weakness, altered heart rate, and cold or heat intolerance.

 - Moisturize the skin around your chin.
 Use a high quality moisturizing lotion or cream such as Cetaphil, Eucerin, etc. Apply the cream no less than two times daily, paying close attention to the area most itchy.

-- Apply cool compress on the chin.
+- Apply a cool compress to the chin.
 Simply dip a clean washcloth in water, wring it out, and then place it on the chin.
-Repeat several times throughout the day to relief the itching.
+Repeat several times throughout the day to relieve the itching.

 - Avoid exposure to skin irritants and allergens.
 These may include nickel in jewelry, perfumes, cosmetics, etc. eliminate any substance you suspect and see if the itchy chin goes away.

-- Opt for cotton, loose fitting clothing.
-As opposed to those made of wool and other synthetic substances, cotton fabrics are unlikely to cause irritation.
+- Opt for cotton, loose-fitting clothing.
+As opposed to those made of wool and other synthetic substances, cotton fabrics are unlikely to irritate the skin.

 - Avoid scratching the chin.
 This will only make an itchy chin worse.